vicente-priego-aviles/booking-travel-services/README.md

 With this, installation is finished.
 To see how to use IntelliJ HTTP Client plugin and testing instructions, go to "Testing the project" section.

 ### Using Kafka
 With the project it is provided a .env file.
-This file contains one variable setted by default to 'rabbit' as following:
+This file contains one variable set by default to 'rabbit' as following:
 <pre>MESSAGE_BROKER=rabbit</pre>
 In case of wanting to use Kafka, you should change it to value 'kafka' to leave it as following:
 <pre>MESSAGE_BROKER=kafka</pre>